newrelic-experimental/newrelic-agent-operator/docs/README.md

 kubectl create secret generic newrelic-key-secret -n ao-demo --from-literal=new_relic_license_key=<NEW RELIC INGEST LICENSE KEY>
 ```

-## Annotate your deployment
+## Add annotations to existing Deployments

 The `newrelic-agent-operator` looks for language-specific annotations when your Pods are scheduled to the cluster.
+Think of this as "opting in" to auto-instrumentation.

 Below are the currently supported annotations:

 ```